A view of the monument at the small spomenik complex at Botun, Macedonia.

 World War II

 After the Axis armies invaded and occupied the Kingdom of Yugoslavia in April of 1941, the region of present-day western Macedonia was incorporated into their Italian controlled puppet-state known as the 'Kingdom of Albania'.
-An area within this new kingdom deeply affected by this Italian imposed rule was the the region Debarca, located just north of Lake Ohrid.
+An area within this new kingdom deeply affected by this Italian imposed rule was the region of Debarca, located just north of Lake Ohrid.
 Occupation and oppression by Italian and Albanian Axis-aligned forces imposed upon the people of Debarca began to reach a breaking point in the summer of 1941, at which point plans for rebellion and uprising began to be organized.
 Anti-fascist resistance was so strong in Debarca, it became a significant center for coordinating uprisings and rebellion efforts across much of present-day western Macedonia, much of which was organized by the communist-led Partisan resistance army.
 This success was due in large part to its very engaged and angered citizenry, along with the region's tough mountain terrain, which was particularly favorable to the Partisan's guerilla-style of warfare.
 In the spring of 1943, Partisan resistance fighters over-ran and disarmed all Italian garrisons across Debarca, an action which completely liberated the district from Axis control and created the first free-territory in Macedonia.

 Later that year in August, a group of young rebels used these confiscated Italian arms to form the first formal Partisan military unit called the 'Mirče Acev Battalion' (in honor of the recently executed freedom activist).
-The battalion was created on August 18th, 1943, when about 100 fighters met in secret on top of Mount Slavej, about 10km north of Botun, with command of the battalion award to veteran fighter Naum Vasilevski (Наум Василевски).
+The battalion was created on August 18th, 1943, when about 100 fighters met in secret on top of Mount Slavej, about 10km north of Botun, with command of the battalion awarded to veteran fighter Naum Vasilevski (Наум Василевски).
 This was one of the region's most accomplished Partisan units, who operated across the Kingdom of Albania and Bulgarian occupied Vardar Macedonia in a wide range of offensive maneuvers and sabotage missions.
 This free-territory in Debarca gained support from all levels of the district's citizenry, with nearly every man in the region mobilizing into various militias, while the women took part in supporting roles and organized resistance activities.
 In addition, the Macedonian language was taught for the first time in schools in the free-territory, something that had been suppressed by the Albanian and Italian occupiers.
 However, after the Italians surrendered to the Allies in September of 1943, German forces entered the area, an action which instigated a two month long stand-off with Partisan fighters.
 Partisans eventually lost the battle and Debarca fell under German control by the end of the year.
 It was not until November of 1944 that the Botun region was liberated again for the final time by Partisan forces.

 Photo 1: View of members of the 'Mirče Acev Battalion', 1943